NadavMargaliot/OOP_Final-/README.md

 ## Classes
 ### Client
+This class represent the server and all the rules of the game.
 * start_connection - connecting the socket to the ip and the port.
 * send_messege - sends a message to the server.
 * get_agents